mikolalysenko/simplicial-complex/README.md

 `boundary(cells, d)`
 --------------------
-Computes the [d-dimensional boundary](http://en.wikipedia.org/wiki/Boundary_(topology)) of a cell complex.
+Computes the <a href="http://en.wikipedia.org/wiki/Boundary_(topology)">d-dimensional boundary</a> of a cell complex.
 For example, in a triangular mesh `boundary(tris, 1)` gives an array of all the boundary edges of the mesh; or `boundary(tets, 2)` gives an array of all boundary faces.

 * `cells` is a cell complex.
 * `d` is the dimension of the boundary we are computing.